Rishton, Uzbekistan: Ceramics

-Rishton is the most famous, and one of the oldest centers of ceramics in Uzbekistan.
+Rishton is the most famous for, and one of the oldest centers of, ceramics in Uzbekistan.
 A fine quality reddish-yellow clay deposit 1-1.5 meters deep and 0.5-1.5 meters thick underlies almost the whole Rishton area.
 The clay can be used without refinement or addition of other types of clay from other regions.
 Besides clay, the potters of Rishton extracted various dyes, quartz sand, and fire clay from the surrounding the mountains.
 The special "ishkor" blue glaze is manufactured by natural mineral pigments and mountain ash plants.
+The Khoja Ilgor Mosque was built in 1905 by craftsmen Eshonkhon and Noribai.